Sharpness-B/quick-git/readme.md

 ## usage:

-To add every change to a commit to a local repo:
+To add everything and commit to a local repo:

 `c "commit message"`